 While peace is always the goal, the American military has a proud history of enforcing the laws of this land by putting honor and valor before self.
 The books in the Calkins Creek collection reveal the personal stories of individuals who made a difference in many of this nation’s great wars: the American Revolution, the Civil War, World War I, World War II, and the leaders and heroes of each conflict.

 This collection is the perfect addition to school libraries and classrooms, or for families who want to keep their bookworms (or reluctant readers!) excited and reaching for the next book.
-Explore these awesome picture books that celebrate American military history!
+Explore these awesome picture books that honor American military history!

 This powerful tribute to Civil War nurse Clara Barton and her heroic efforts during the Battle of Antietam reveals how she earned the name “The Angel of the Battlefield,” and shows the beginnings of her journey as one of our country’s greatest humanitarians and the founder of the American Red Cross.